-To use the FlexNet Operations End-User Portal to set your license-server administrator password on a CLS instance, access the portal's help system for the View Server page.

-- 2. To use the FlexNet License Server Administrator command-line tool (flexnetlsadmin) to reset your license-server administrator password, create and manage other user accounts, and administer the license server (as a license server administrator or enterprise user), see Using the Command-line Tool to Manage Administrative Security in the Using the FlexNet License Server Administrator Command-line Tool chapter. - 3.
+- To use the FlexNet Operations End-User Portal to set your license-server administrator password on a CLS instance, access the portal's help system for the View Server page. - 2.
+To use the FlexNet License Server Administrator command-line tool (flexnetlsadmin) to reset your license-server administrator password, create and manage other user accounts, and administer the license server (as a license server administrator or enterprise user), see Using the Command-line Tool to Manage Administrative Security in the Using the FlexNet License Server Administrator Command-line Tool chapter. - 3.
+To use the FlexNet License Server Manager to administer the license server (as a license server administrator or enterprise user), see "Providing Credentials on a Secured License Server" in the FlexNet License Server Manager Guide. - 4.
 To use a custom administrator tool provided by the producer, follow specific instructions from the producer.